 Toxic chemicals in cleaning products

 Since most of us spend about 90% of our time indoors, frequent exposure to VOCs can become a problem.
 The presence of VOCs can lead to or exacerbate a variety of health problems, particularly for people with underlying lung-related conditions such as asthma or COPD.
-Immediate exposure can create symptoms like:
+Immediate exposure can create symptoms such as:

 - Throat or respiratory tract irritation